mitsuba-renderer/drjit/docs/basics.rst

 .. note::

-    *The special case of the equality and inequality comparison operators*: following the principle of least surprise, :cpp:func:`enoki::operator==` and :cpp:func:`enoki::operator!=` return a boolean value (i.e. they internally perform a horizontal reduction). *Vertical* comparison operators named :cpp:func:`eq` and :cpp:func:`neq()` are also available.
+    *The special case of the equality and inequality comparison operators*: following the principle of least surprise, :cpp:func:`drjit::operator==` and :cpp:func:`drjit::operator!=` return a boolean value (i.e. they internally perform a horizontal reduction). *Vertical* comparison operators named :cpp:func:`eq` and :cpp:func:`neq()` are also available.
 The following pairs of operations are thus equivalent: